When a sentence is written, it can either be written in active voice or passive voice.

-When a sentence is in passive voice, the subject comes after the action.
+When a sentence is in passive voice, the subject is being acted on by the verb and the subject typically comes after the action.
 For example:

 That same sentence in passive voice reads: